 Luma stronger filters are used for large blocks where large block corresponds to width >= 32 for a vertical edge, and height>=32 for a horizontal edge.
 The control process is further based on gradients computed for two lines of 4 sample segments; comparison of absolute pixel value difference with tc; and comparison of other absolute pixel value differences with β.
-More gradients are computed for large block side
+More gradients are computed for large block side.